Viaplay Group

 Viaplay Group AB, formerly known as Nordic Entertainment Group AB (NENT Group), is a Swedish media and entertainment company headquartered in Stockholm.

 The company operates the video streaming services Viaplay, advertising-funded TV and radio channels, as well as the studio production company Viaplay Studios.
 Viaplay Group was founded in 2018 as a spinoff from MTG.
-Viaplay Group's first day as a publicly traded company was on 28 March 2019 listed on the Stockholm Stock Exchange.
+Viaplay Group's first day as a publicly traded company, on the Stockholm Stock Exchange, was on 28 March 2019.

 History

-In March 2018, the Stockholm-headquartered entertainment company Modern Times Group (MTG) initiated a process to split into two companies by spinning off its Nordic Entertainment and MTG Studios business segments plus Splay Networks into a new company.
-This was initiated after Danish telecommunications operator TDC A/S, which had proposed to buy these assets a month earlier, was itself acquired by the Australian private equity investor Macquarie Group.
-Anders Jensen, previously MTG Executive Vice President and CEO of Nordic Entertainment, was named president and CEO of NENT Group 2018.
+In March 2018, the Stockholm-headquartered entertainment company Modern Times Group (MTG) initiated a process to split into two companies by spinning off its Nordic Entertainment and MTG Studios business segments, plus Splay Networks, into a new company.
+This was initiated after Danish telecommunications operator TDC A/S, which had proposed to buy these assets a month earlier, was itself acquired by the Australian private equity firm Macquarie Group.
+Anders Jensen, previously MTG executive vice president and CEO of Nordic Entertainment, was named president and CEO of NENT Group in 2018.
 On 5 June, Jørgen Madsen Lindemann was named president and CEO of Viaplay Group.

 NENT Group began operating separately on 1 July 2018.
-On 28 March 2019, shares in Nordic Entertainment Group started trading on Nasdaq Stockholm exchange.
+On 28 March 2019, shares in Nordic Entertainment Group started trading on the Nasdaq Stockholm exchange.

-NENT Group took a stake in Erik Feig's Picturestart studio along with first look Nordic rights to its content at Picturestart's May 2019 launch.
+NENT Group took a stake in Erik Feig's Picturestart studio, along with first-look Nordic rights to its content at Picturestart's May 2019 launch.

 On 5 May 2020, Pay-TV satellite platform Viasat, which was previously owned by NENT Group, merged with Canal Digital to form Allente.
-The merger means that NENT Group and Telenor Group owns Allente TV 50% each, but it operates on its own as an independent company.
+Although the merger meant that NENT Group and Telenor Group each own 50%, Allente TV was to be operated as an independent company.
 Through the merger, NENT Group's channels, including the V channels, were made available on Allente's platform.
-NENT Group operated Pay-TV, the Viasat satellite platform in Scandinavia and offered both in-house and third party channels.
+NENT Group operated Pay-TV, the Viasat satellite platform in Scandinavia and offered both in-house and third-party channels.

 On 13 April 2021, the merger of Canal Digital and Viasat in Allente was completed.

-On 16 September 2021, NENT Group announced the re-organisation of its studio operations, previously called NENT Studios, as Viaplay Studios.
-With Viaplay Studios, the company announced that the main focus of the studio operations onwards is content production for the Viaplay streaming platform.
+On 16 September 2021, NENT Group announced the reorganisation of its studio operations, previously called NENT Studios, as Viaplay Studios.
+With Viaplay Studios, the company announced that the main focus of the studio operations would be content production for the Viaplay streaming platform.